JustTemmie/steam-presence/README.md

 and for linux users, run the [Installer](#automatic-installer)

+for Nix/NixOS users, see the [Nix/NixOS](#nixnixos-experimental) section at the bottom.

 ## Setup
 ### Minimal
 create a file named `config.json` in the same directory as main.py and fill in the required data: